sleiner/pizmidi/README.md

 -   midiIn: Channel selector combobox only shows channel when expanded
 -   midiKeyboard: Toggle mode is not working
 -   midiMonitor: text of checkboxes is truncated
+-   midiOut: Channel selector combobox only shows channel when expanded

 ### Serious problems are known